China defends ‘New Silk Road’ against debt complaints

-BEIJING (AP) — Chinese officials have defended Beijing’s initiative to build railways and other infrastructure across Asia against complaints it leaves countries with too much debt after Malaysia canceled two high-profile projects.
+BEIJING (AP) — Chinese officials on Monday defended Beijing’s initiative to build a “New Silk Road” of railways and other infrastructure across Asia against complaints it leaves host countries with too much debt after Malaysia canceled two high-profile projects.

-The officials on Monday said the “Belt and Road” facilities built with Chinese loans might require time to pay off but are valuable for developing economies.
+The officials said President Xi Jinping’s signature foreign policy initiative is creating assets that are needed by developing countries but might take time to pay off.

-The deputy chairman of the Cabinet’s planning agency, Ning Jizhe, told reporters “people’s livelihoods and economic development have been boosted.”
-He said, “no ‘debt trap’ was created.”
+The deputy chairman of the Cabinet planning agency, Ning Jizhe, rejected what he said were foreign news reports that blamed the initiative for debt problems.

 Most Read Business Stories